thusoy/salt-states/salt/openssh-server/README.md

 - `allow_users`: Users allowed to log in
 - `minimum_modulus_size`: The smallest allowed modulus used for the DH handshake
 - `listen_addresses`: Which addresses to bind to.
+- `allow_from:ipv4`: IPv4 addresses to allow access.
+Default is open to all.
+- `allow_from:ipv6`: IPv6 addresses to allow access.
+Default is open to all.

 See the `map.jinja` file for defaults.